About LinkRing

 What LinkRing stores (not much)

-I keep saying your data lives on your PDS, not here.
+Your links live on your atmosphere account, not here.
 But we do have a database, so here's exactly what's in it:

-- OAuth sessions — When you log in, we store a session token so you stay logged in.
+• Login sessions — When you sign in, we store a session token so you stay logged in.
 Log out and it's gone.

-- A cache of public lists — For the Explore page, we cache public lists so we're not hammering everyone's PDS constantly.
-This is just a copy; delete yours from your PDS and it disappears from here too.
+• A cache of public lists — For the Explore page, we keep a copy of public lists so pages load fast.
+Delete a list and the copy goes too.

-- Link preview metadata — When we fetch a link's title, description, and image for display, we cache that so pages load faster.
+• Link preview metadata — When we fetch a link's title, description, and image, we cache it so pages load faster.

 That's it.
 None of this is required to access your links.
-If this site vanished, you could still read your link lists directly from your PDS, build your own viewer, or use whatever other tools people build.
-The database is just for convenience and performance.
-Here's the code to do it yourself.
+If this site vanished, your links wouldn't.
+Here's the code to fetch them yourself.

 This is a small project built with love.
 If you find a bug, have a suggestion, or just want to say hi, I'd love to hear from you.